Pseudohistory: Historical revisionism

 The Shakespeare authorship question is a fringe theory that claims that the works attributed to William Shakespeare were actually written by someone other than William Shakespeare of Stratford-upon-Avon.

 Another example of historical revisionism is the thesis, found in the writings of David Barton and others, asserting that the United States was founded as an exclusively Christian nation.
 Mainstream historians instead support the traditional position, which holds that the American founding fathers intended for church and state to be kept separate.

 Confederate revisionists (a.k.a.
 Civil War revisionists), "Lost Cause" advocates, and Neo-Confederates argue that the Confederate States of America's prime motivation was the maintenance of states' rights and limited government, rather than the preservation and expansion of slavery.

 Connected to the Lost Cause is the Irish slaves myth, a pseudo-historical narrative which conflates the experiences of Irish indentured servants and enslaved Africans in the Americas.
 This myth, which was historically promoted by Irish nationalists such as John Mitchel, has in the modern-day been promoted by white supremacists in the United States to minimize the mistreatment experienced by African Americans (such as racism and segregation) and oppose demands for slavery reparations.
 The myth has also been used to obscure and downplay Irish involvement in the transatlantic slave trade.

 Historical negationism

 While closely related to previous categories, historical negationism, or denialism, specifically aims to outright deny the existence of confirmed events, often including various massacres, genocides, and national histories.

 Some examples include Holocaust denial, Armenian genocide denial, as well as Nanjing Massacre denial and Nakba denial in the 1984 work From Time Immemorial by Joan Peters.

 Psychohistory

-Mainstream historians have categorized psychohistory as pseudohistory.
+Some mainstream historians have categorized psychohistory as pseudohistory.
 Psychohistory is an amalgam of psychology, history, and related social sciences and the humanities.
 Its stated goal is to examine the "why" of history, especially the difference between stated intention and actual behavior.
 It also states as its goal the combination of the insights of psychology, especially psychoanalysis, with the research methodology of the social sciences and humanities to understand the emotional origin of the behavior of individuals, groups and nations, past and present.